Calcium: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

 Calcium carbonate is an inorganic salt used as an antacid.
-It is a basic compound that acts by neutralizing hydrochloric acid in gastric secretions.
-Its alkalizing effect can inhibit pepsin action.
-Additionally, calcium is sometimes used in renal failure patients because it can bind to phosphate in the intestine, preventing its absorption and reducing hyperphosphatemia associated with kidney failure.
+It is a basic compound that works by neutralizing hydrochloric acid in gastric secretions.
+Its alkalinizing effect can inhibit the action of pepsin.
+In addition, calcium is sometimes used in patients with renal insufficiency because it can bind to phosphate in the intestine, preventing its absorption and reducing the hyperphosphatemia associated with renal failure.

 Usages associés